paul-hammant/tbd/content/monorepos/index.md

 Google has Blaze internally.
 Ex Googlers at Facebook (with newfound friends) pined for that, wrote Buck[![](/images/ext.png)](https://buckbuild.com/) and then open-sourced it.
 Google then open-sourced a cut-down Blaze as Bazel[![](/images/ext.png)](https://bazel.build/).
 These are the two
 (three incl.
-Blaze) aredirected graph build systems that allow a large tree of sources to be speedily subset in a compile/test/make-a-binary way.
+Blaze) are directed graph build systems that allow a large tree of sources to be speedily subset in a compile/test/make-a-binary way.

 The omitting of unecessary actions achieved by Buck and Bazel works equally well on developer workstations